-From the literature we found ten AL methods that are applicable to (i) regression problems, with (ii) DNN-based regressors, making them suitable for our scientific computing problems.
-Due to space constraints, we list each method in Table \ref{tbl:benchmark_method} along with key details, and we refer readers to the Supplementary Material for full details.
-Some of the methods have unique hyper-parameters that must be set by the user.
-In these cases, we adopt hyperparameter settings suggested by the methods' authors, shown in Table \ref{tbl:benchmark_method}.
-Upon publication, we will publish software for all of these methods to support future benchmarking.
+From the literature, we found eleven AL methods that are (i) applicable to regression problems, (ii) with DNN-based regressors, making them suitable for benchmark regression problems.
+Due to space constraints, we list each method in \cref{tbl:benchmark_method} along with key details, and refer readers to the supplement for full details.
+Some of the methods have unique HPs that must be set by the user.
+In these cases, we adopt HP settings suggested by the methods' authors, shown in \cref{tbl:benchmark_method}.
+Upon publication, we will publish code for all of these methods to support future benchmarking.

-Note that the last method "MSE" in our benchmark is not an applicable method in real-life scenarios as having the oracle function's label defeats the purpose of active learning.
-The purpose of including such a method is to provide an empirical upper bound on the performance of uncertainty sampling DALs that use proxy losses to sample the "low-performance region" of the input space.